 All members of EMEA have agreed to this constitution.

-The members of the European ME Alliance are keen to obtain support from all organisations supporting the principles mentioned above.
+The members of the European ME Alliance are keen to obtain support from all organisations supporting the EMEA Constitution and the EMEA

 Send us a message